smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

          )
 ```

-    ## # A tibble: 1 x 5
-    ##   county         `07_mean` `15_mean` real_change perc_change
-    ##   <chr>              <dbl>     <dbl>       <dbl>       <dbl>
-    ## 1 baltimore city     0.279     0.282      0.0028      0.0099

 ### Fact: 1/3 of Broadway East blocks lost canopy cover, but overall canopy increased by 1.6 points; Roland Park increased by 2.1 points

-"Between 2007 and 2015, about a third of blocks in Broadway East lost tree canopy cover, while about two-thirds gained.
-Overall, tree canopy in Broadway East grew 1.6 percentage points, from 9% to 10.6%, over those eight years."
+“Between 2007 and 2015, about a third of blocks in Broadway East lost
+tree canopy cover, while about two-thirds gained.
+Overall, tree canopy
+in Broadway East grew 1.6 percentage points, from 9% to 10.6%, over
+those eight years.”

-"Roland Park, already covered with trees, grew by 2.1 percentage points."
+“Roland Park, already covered with trees, grew by 2.1 percentage
+points.”

 #### Supporting Code